openstack/diskimage-builder/diskimage_builder/elements/dhcp-all-interfaces/README.rst

   :Required: No
   :Default: 30
   :Description: Amount of time in seconds that the systemd service will wait to get an address.
+Should be increased in networks such as Infiniband.
   :Example: DIB_DHCP_TIMEOUT=300